randyzwitch/RSiteCatalyst/README.md

 ##News

-2013-10-30: Version 1.2 changes thus far include:
+2013-11-04: Version 1.2 submitted to CRAN

+Changes in version 1.2 include
 - Removed RCurl package dependency
 - Changed argument order for GetAdminConsoleLog to avoid error when date not passed
 - Return proper numeric type for metric columns
-- Some support for real-time reports
+- Fixed bug in GetEVars function
+- Added validate:true flag to API to improve error reporting

 2013-08-11:  Version 1.1 submitted to CRAN (master branch in sync with CRAN submission).